filecoin-project/notary-governance/notaries/README.md

 # Overview
 Notaries are selected to act as [fiduciaries](https://www.merriam-webster.com/dictionary/fiduciary) for the Filecoin network.
 Notaries are entrusted to uphold the [Principles](https://github.com/filecoin-project/FIPs/blob/fip-0003/FIPS/fip-0003.md/#principles) of the program - responsibly allocating DataCap to help foster legitimate use cases on Filecoin.
 This document aims to provide additional specificity to the role/responsibility of Notaries, define the application and selection process, and the process for making changes.

+# v5 Notary Allocator Election Cycle
+*Launching November 2023*

+Following the proposal made [here](https://github.com/filecoin-project/notary-governance/issues/984) for a new Notary Election Cycle focusing on "Meta-Pathways", we will solicit applications from the Filecoin community to become trusted fiduciaries in the Filecoin Plus program.
+The overall process will be similar to previous Notary Election cycles, with interested parties submiting details to the Governance team for review.
+We will update this ReadMe section with relevant deatils, checklists, and links to supporting documentation.

+Organizations designing a pathway to DataCap will need to submit ONE application PER pathway.

+## Checklist:
+- [ ] Submit GitHub issue Application: [LINK](https://github.com/filecoin-project/notary-governance/blob/main/.github/ISSUE_TEMPLATE/notary-application.md)
+- [ ] Use Google Doc for drafting and async edits of full application: [LINK](https://docs.google.com/document/d/1-Ze8bo7ZlIJe8qX0YSFNPTka4CMprqoNB1D6V7WJJjo/copy)
+- [ ] Submit all responses to Airtable Form: [LINK](https://airtable.com/appvyE0VHcgpAkt4Z/shrQxaAIsD693e1ns)
+- [ ] Monitor GitHub issue for feedback from Fil+ Governance Team

+## Timeline:
+* Q4 '23: Solicit applications
+* Q4 '23: Initial review and feedback from Fil+ Governance Team
+* Q1 '24: Public scoring and selections
+* Q1 '24: Ratification and onboarding new notary allocators
+* Q2 '24: Transition to rolling applications
+* Q2 '24: Ongoing compliance checks of pathways, requests for more DataCap from Root Key Holders

+## Links:
+*Updates to follow*
+* FIL Istanbul and LabWeek Videos
+* Application Repo (filtered for v5 applicants)
+* Google Doc for drafting [application](https://docs.google.com/document/d/1-Ze8bo7ZlIJe8qX0YSFNPTka4CMprqoNB1D6V7WJJjo/copy)
+* v5 Scoring Rubric
+* Tooling resources

 ## Current active notaries
 | Organization                                                 | Point of Contact Name          | Election Round | Status   | Location                   | Notary Application Link                                           |
 |--------------------------------------------------------------|--------------------------------|----------------|----------|----------------------------|-------------------------------------------------------------------|